School Name

 The St Anne’s curriculum encourages girls to ‘possess an intellectual curiosity and a love of learning for its own sake’.
 St Anne’s offers a range of core subjects as well as subjects such as consumer studies, visual arts, life orientation and economics.
 Outside of the classroom, girls can participate in the many sports on offer within the college’s extensive grounds: swimming in the heated pool, playing tennis, netball, hockey and football, or enjoying outdoor pursuits such as horse riding, canoeing and cross-country running.
 Also on offer is the ‘outdoor education’ programme, in which girls experience the natural world via activities such as abseiling, rock climbing and hiking in Africa’s national parks, or by embarking on cultural excursions.

-Every girl at St Anne’s is allocated a boarding house, even if they are a day girl, building ‘a sense of belonging’ within the college.
+Every girl at St Anne’s is allocated a boarding house, even if they are a day pupil, building ‘a sense of belonging’ within the college.
 Day girls are actively encouraged to spend most of their school day at St Anne’s, studying and living alongside their weekly or termly boarding counterparts.

 Academics